mimacom/ansible-role-selfservice/README.md

 their password using a SMS token.

 This role will install nginx, php, remi in order to work.
-Configure the variables to connect to the LDAP server and the [SMSAPI](smsapi.com) service.
+Configure the variables to connect to the LDAP server.

+Write your own PHP function which connects to your SMS API service of your choose.
+Put the PHP file to `/opt/selfservice/reset/lib/smsapi.inc.php`.
+Call the PHP function `function send_sms_by_api($mobile, $message)`.

 Note that this role will also disable SELinux.